 YouthBuild Waterbury

-Strategies for Passing the GED Test in Connecticut
+Strategies for Passing the the CT GED Test

 Prepare with GED Prep Classes

-Attending GED prep classes, whether in-person or online, can significantly improve your chances of passing the exam.
+Attending GED prep classes in Connecticut, whether in-person or online, can significantly improve your chances of passing the exam.
 These classes provide structured instruction, practice questions, and guidance from experienced educators.

 According to data from the Connecticut State Department of Education, the pass rate for students who attended GED prep classes at community colleges was 75%, compared to 60% for those who did not attend classes.